 Finding an exciting, fast-paced career is important for many people.
 Nursing often provides the adrenaline rush that fuels these personality types, allowing them to handle life-or-death situations and intense problem-solving challenges.
 Sometimes, however, your typical nursing assignment just isn’t quite enough for the die-hard adrenaline junkie.
 If you’re looking for an exciting change in your career, nursing specialties like these can keep your heart pounding and your mind constantly challenged.
 Continue reading “Exciting Career Moves for Nurses”

 It seems that one natural disaster after another is taking place, from multiple hurricanes battering the US and Caribbean islands to major earthquakes devastating communities.
-The people left reeling in these disaster-stricken areas all have a serious need for help, including nursing care.
-Often there are is a larger than normal medical need in the areas surrounding a disaster and nurses already on the ground may be unable to work due to their own personal circumstances.
+The people left reeling in these disaster-stricken areas all have a serious need for the help and skills of nurses.
+There is often a larger than normal medical need in the areas surrounding a disaster, and some nurses may be unable to work due to their own personal circumstances.
 Continue reading “Using Your Nursing Skills in a Crisis”

 Users who have LIKED this post:

 A few weeks ago, there was a story all over the news and social media, featuring a video of a nurse being taken into custody after refusing to allow blood to be drawn from an unconscious patient.
 In the video, a police officer was demanding that he be allowed to draw blood from the patient who was under her care, though he had no warrant to override direct consent from the patient, which he was unable to give.
 The officer became irate at her refusal, though she explained that it was her job to protect the rights of her patient, and placed her in handcuffs.